 Baking Soda and Vinegar

-After a few minutes, when the fizzing has stopped, remove the stopper and flush with hot water while running the garbage disposal.
-If the sink has two basins, the cleaner will work best when both sides are cleaned at the same time.
+After a few minutes, when the fizzing has stopped, remove the stopper and flush the disposal with hot water while running the garbage disposal.
+If the sink has two basins, the cleaner will work best if both sides are cleaned at the same time.
 Use the same amounts of baking soda and vinegar in the other sink drain.

 Ice and Vinegar or Rock Salt

+Ice and either rock salt or vinegar are also great for cleaning a garbage disposal.
 Fill the disposal with ice cubes, then pour a cup of salt or vinegar into the disposal and run it for a few seconds with the water turned on.
-The ice helps to scrape the inside of the disposal, dislodging any buildup.
+The ice helps to scrape the inside of the grinding chamber, dislodging any buildup.

-The citrus oil can give the disposal and the sink drains a pleasant smell that lasts a good while.
+The citrus oil can give the disposal and the sink drains a pleasant smell that lasts a little while.
 Keep in mind that this freshening method works best on a relatively clean disposal.